Romeoville, Illinois: 2020 census

-Note: the US Census treats Hispanic/Latino as an ethnic category.
-This table excludes Latinos from the racial categories and assigns them to a separate category.
-Hispanics/Latinos can be of any race.

 Economy

 Romeoville is home to over 600 businesses.
 In 2013, the village won a Gold Medal from the International Economic Development Council and Atlas Integrated in the High Performance Economic Development category.
-They earned the award by creating 1,560 jobs during 2012/2013, which was the most for a town with a population between 25,001 to 100,000.
+They earned the award by creating 1,560 jobs during 2012–2013, which was the most for a town with a population between 25,001 and 100,000.

 Top employers

 According to the village website, the top employers in the village are:

 Other major employers include Kehe Foods, FedEx Ground, and the Village of Romeoville.

 Education

-K-12 education
+K–12 education

 Romeoville residents attend the following schools: